What Is Considered Income for Medicaid Long Term Care Eligibility Purposes?

 There are three types of Medicaid Long Term Care relevant to seniors – Nursing Home Medicaid, Home and Community Based Services (HCBS) Waivers and Aged, Blind and Disabled (ABD) Medicaid.
 Nursing Home Medicaid covers all expenses associated with living in a nursing home.
 HCBS Waivers and ABD Medicaid cover long-term care services and supports for seniors who live in their home or the home of a family member, or, in some states, other places in the community like an assisted living facility or a memory care unit for seniors with Alzheimer’s disease or other dementias.

-In most states in 2024, the individual income limit for Nursing Home Medicaid and HCBS Waivers is $2,829/month.
-This means that all of an individual’s countable monthly income must add up to $2,829 or less in order for them to be eligible.
+In most states in 2025, the individual income limit for Nursing Home Medicaid and HCBS Waivers is $2,901/month.
+This means that all of an individual’s countable monthly income must add up to $2,901 or less in order for them to be eligible.
 Understanding what Medicaid considers countable income, and what it doesn’t, is the main point of this article, but it’s complicated.
 So, we need to dig deeper into understanding the income limits before getting there.

-There are significant exceptions to the $2,829/month limit mentioned above.
+There are significant exceptions to the $2,901/month limit mentioned above.
 In California, for example, there is no income limit for Nursing Home Medicaid, and the individual income limit for HCBS Waivers is $1,732/month.
 In Illinois, the income limit for both Nursing Home Medicaid and HCBS Waivers is $1,255/month.
-In New York, the income limit is $1732/month for both of those programs.
+It’s also important to note that Nursing Home Medicaid beneficiaries must give almost all of their income to the state.
+They are only allowed to keep a personal needs allowance (ranging from $30/month to $200/month depending on the state), enough to make Medicare premium payments if they are dual eligible and enough to make spousal allowance payments, if applicable, which we will discuss below.

 The income limits for ABD Medicaid applicants and beneficiaries are different.
-In 2024, the individual ABD income limits range from $943/month to $1,751/month, depending on the state.
+In 2025, the individual ABD income limits range from $967/month to $1,795/month, depending on the state.

 These income limits are updated on an annual basis.
 Most states make these changes effective Jan.
 1, but not all.
 Illinois, for example, updates its financial limits for Medicaid effective April 1 through March 31 of the following year.